japila-books/apache-spark-internals/docs/rdd/spark-rdd-HadoopRDD.md

 * *spark.hadoop.cloneConf* (default: `false`) - shouldCloneJobConf - should a Hadoop job configuration `JobConf` object be cloned before spawning a Hadoop job.
 Refer to https://issues.apache.org/jira/browse/SPARK-2546[[SPARK-2546\] Configuration object thread safety issue].
 When `true`, you should see a DEBUG message `Cloning Hadoop Configuration`.

-You can register callbacks on link:spark-TaskContext.adoc[TaskContext].
+You can register callbacks on spark-TaskContext.md[TaskContext].

 HadoopRDDs are not checkpointed.
 They do nothing when `checkpoint()` is called.